Meyvel22/alx-pre_course/0x01-git/README.md

-My second readme and i am loving it
+My second readme and its cool